tsvetann/medusa-fulfillment-econt/README.md

 4\.
 Routes

-`BACKEND_URL/store/econt/offices/name/:name` - returns all offices for a city with `:name` `BACKEND_URL/store/econt/cities/postcode/:postcode` - returns all cities with a postcode (or partial postcode) `:postcode`
+`BACKEND_URL/store/econt/offices/cityname/:name` - search all offices for a city with `:name` `BACKEND_URL/store/econt/offices/name/:name` - search all offices for an office with `:name` `BACKEND_URL/store/econt/cities/postcode/:postcode` - search all cities with a postcode (or partial postcode) `:postcode`

 Check out all [available Medusa plugins](https://medusajs.com/plugins/).